 The key target species in the longline fishery are southern bluefin, bigeye tuna, and swordfish.
 The southern bluefin tuna fishery generally occurs during the second and third quarters of the year and mostly off the east coast of the North Island and the west coast of the South Island.
-However catch/effort have increased off the east coast of the South Island in recent years.
-For the remainder of the year the fishery targets bigeye tuna and other minor target species and occurs off the east coast and northeast of the North Island.
+However, catch/effort have increased in the first quarter of the year and off the east coast of the South Island in recent years.
+For the remainder of the year the fishery targets bigeye tuna (and occasionally other species such as bluenose and other tuna species) and occurs off the east coast and northeast of the North Island.
 As a result of a change in management from a competitive to an individually allocated regime for southern bluefin tuna, fishers are able to delay catching their quota until later in the season when prices are better.
 This led to some changes in the seasonal distribution of the fishery.
-Annual catch distributions for the longline fisheries are provided in Figure 4.
+Annual effort distributions for the longline fisheries are provided in Figure 3 and catch distributions by species for longline fisheries in Figure 4.

-The albacore troll fishery is based mainly on the west coast of the North and South Islands and operates between December and May each year.
+The albacore troll fishery is based mainly on the west coast of the North and South Islands and operates mainly between December and May each year.
 There is considerable variation from year to year in the availability of these fish in New Zealand waters, with poorer years associated with El Nino events.
 Longline fishing effort also varies considerably: 21,000 hooks were reported primarily targeting albacore in 2016, an average of just 4,400 hooks in 2017-21, before increasing to 48,000 hooks in 2022 (Table 5).
+In 2023 no longline fishing effort targeting albacore was reported.
 Within a season, however, catch rates experienced across the fleet show little variation and the distribution of catch is consistent with that of effort between years (Figure 5).

-The purse seine fishery within New Zealand fisheries waters occurs on both the east and west coasts of the North Island between January and May (Figure 6).
+The purse seine fishery within New Zealand fisheries waters in 2019 to 2022 occurred on both the east and west coasts of the North Island between January and May, as well as the north west coast of the South Island.
+In 2023 purse seine fishing effort and skipjack catches came primarily from the east coast of the North Island (Figure 6).